jitendragangwar123/Crypto-Zombies-Game/README.md

 # CryptoZombies
-CryptoZombies is a Blockchain Based Game.
+CryptoZombies is a Ethereum Blockchain Based Game.